 You can contribute up to $11,500 every year to a SIMPLE IRA, and if you’re 50 or older you can contribute an additional $2,500 a year to catch up.
 If you have employees, you also need to contribute to their IRAs, either by making a matching contribution of up to 3%, or by contributing a 2% fixed contribution regardless of how much the employees earn.

 So how do you go about opening one of these accounts?
 The best place to start is to contact your local bank to find out the process for opening a traditional or Roth IRA – be sure to find out the minimum amount needed to open one, as well as if the bank charges any fees.
 If your bank doesn’t offer one of these retirement accounts, you can also contact places like Vanguard, Fidelity, and Etrade, which have lower fees than many banks, to find out about their requirements for opening any of the IRA choices mentioned, or for opening a solo 401k.
-You can also check out this link from the IRS for more information on these account choices, as well as links to forms you’ll need to get started.

 I hope this post has provided you with some valuable information.
 Be sure to check out the e-book “Saving for Retirement without Living Like a Pauper or Winning the Lottery